Emma Broyles: Early life and education

 Broyles was born in Anchorage, Alaska to Julie and Ronald Broyles.
 She has an older brother Brendan and a younger brother Benjamin.
 Her maternal grandparents immigrated from South Korea to Alaska.

 On January 25, 2022, Alaska Governor Mike Dunleavy invited Broyles as an honored guest to Juneau, Alaska for the 2022 State of the State address.
 Broyles was honored for becoming the first Alaskan to win the title of Miss America in the 100-year history of the competition.
 On April 7, 2022, Alaska U.S. Senators Lisa Murkowski and Dan Sullivan introduced Senate Resolution 584, "Congratulating Miss Emma Broyles of Alaska for being crowned Miss America 2022."

 Broyles graduated from Anchorage's Service High School in 2019, where she was co-president the Special Olympics-sponsored Partners Club due to her personal connection with her older brother with Down syndrome.
-She is currently attending Arizona State University's Barrett, The Honors College.
-Broyles is majoring in Biomedical Sciences with a minor in Voice Performance.
-She plans to attend medical school and become a dermatologist.

-In 2024, Broyles graduated from Arizona State University with a Bachelor of Science degree in Biomedical Sciences.
+In 2024, Broyles graduated from Arizona State University with a Bachelor of Science degree in Biomedical Sciences.She plans to attend medical school and become a dermatologist.